SinTan1729/chhoto-url/README.md

   [You can take a look at it here.](https://github.com/SolninjaA/Chhoto-URL-Extension)
 - The list of adjectives and names used for random short url generation is a modified version of [this list used by docker](https://github.com/moby/moby/blob/master/pkg/namesgenerator/names-generator.go).
+- Although it's unlikely, it's possible that your database is mangled after some update.
+For mission critical use cases, it's recommended to keep regular versioned backups of the database, and sticking to a minor release tag e.g. 5.8.